jasync-sql/jasync-sql/README.markdown

 ## What can it do now?

-- connect to a database without authentication (it only connects if it gets an AuthenticationOk message)
+- connect to a database with or without authentication (supports MD5 and cleartext authentication methods)
-- receive parameters
+- receive parameters database parameters
 - receive database notices
 - execute direct queries (without portals/prepared statements)
+- portals/prepared statements
-- parses all basic PostgreSQL types, other types are parsed as string
+- parses all basic (non-array) PostgreSQL types, other types are parsed as string
 - date, time and timestamp types are handled as JodaTime objects and **not** as **java.util.Date** objects
-- portals/prepared statements
-- MD5 and cleartext password authentication methods

 ## What is missing?